Bauer Hockey: Independent company, 2008–2017

 Nike sold the company to investors Roustan, Inc. and Kohlberg & Co. for $200 million on February 21, 2008, and the company was once again known as Bauer.
 On 18 April 2008, Nike Bauer Hockey Limited was renamed the Bauer Hockey Corp.
 In late 2010, the owners of the Bauer Hockey Corp. formed a parent company called Bauer Performance Sports, incorporated in British Columbia.
 In January 2011, the company filed a prospectus for an initial public offering with the intention to raise $75 million.
 The offering was underwritten by a consortium of brokers led by Dominion Securities and Wood Gundy.
 After raising the money, Bauer Performance Sports would acquire the Kohlberg Sports Group Inc. outright.
 On 10 March 2011, Bauer Performance Sports completed its offering on the Toronto Stock Exchange under the symbol BAU.

 On September 25, 2008, Bauer announced the purchase of rival Mission-Itech.
 Mission and Itech gear was rebranded as Bauer beginning in 2009.

 In June 2014, Bauer Performance Sports Limited changed its name to the Performance Sports Group Limited.
-Sagard Capital Partners LP, a subsidiary of the Power Corporation of Canada, began acquired Performance Sports Group shares in June 2014 and by late 2016 owned around 17 per cent of the company.
+Sagard Capital Partners LP, a subsidiary of the Power Corporation of Canada, began acquiring Performance Sports Group shares in June 2014 and by late 2016 owned around 17% of the company.

 Peak Achievement era, 2017–present

 In October 2016, Performance Sports Group filed for bankruptcy.
 In January 2017, PSG reached an agreement with Sagard Capital Partners and Fairfax Financial Holdings Ltd to sell Bauer's assets for $575 million.
-The sale gave Sagard 74 per cent of Bauer, while Fairfax held 26 per cent.
+The sale gave Sagard 74% of Bauer, while Fairfax held 26%.
 On 11 October 2016, a new Canadian federal corporation called Peak Achievement Athletics Inc. was incorporated to hold Bauer's operations.
-Then, on 7 February 2017, the old Bauer Hockey Corp. was wound down and the company's operations were incorporated newly in Delaware as Bauer Hockey LLC.
+On 7 February 2017, the old Bauer Hockey Corp. was wound down and the company's operations were incorporated newly in Delaware as Bauer Hockey LLC.
 On August 3, 2021, Bauer acquired ProSharp AB, a skate sharpening company based in Sweden.
-At the end of 2023, Fairfax's share of Peak Achievement had increased to 43 per cent.
+At the end of 2023, Fairfax's share of Peak Achievement had increased to 43%.
 In September 2024, Fairfax reached an agreement with Sagard to buy out the latter's stake and become the sole owner of Peak Achievement.